AiondaDotCom/BASIC/README.md

-# Flow
+# BASIC
-A modern low-code programming language for building intelligent apps with native support for databases and generative AI.
+BASIC — a modern low-code language to build intelligent, data-driven, AI-powered applications with clarity and simplicity.